jxstxn1/dockerize/README.md

 <<your_cli>> docker run
 ```

+**Notice:**
+**While you execute the run command, a hot-reload is enabled which will rerun the required build commands if you change a file.**
 You can detach and kill the container by pressing `Ctrl + C`.

 This will run your app and makes it accessible at `localhost:8000`.
+With the `-b, --build-all` flag you can execute all build commands before running the container.(Recommended if you just changed something in the project)
-With the `--background` flag you can run the container in the background.
+With the `-build-scripts` flag you can execute the scripts build command before running the container.(Recommended if you just changed something in the `server/` folder)
-With the `-b, --build-all` flag you can execute the build command before running the container.
+With the `--build-image` flag you can execute the image build command before running the container.(Recommended if you just changed something in the `Dockerfile`)
 With the `-p, --port` flag you can specify the port on which the app is accessible.
-With the `--build-docker` flag you just build the docker container without the flutter build command.

 The build command can choose between different environments.
 The default environment is `dev`.